avikodak/BengaluruStartupInterviews/README.md

 * Design a restaurant finder app for a customer in accordance to his/her geo cordinates?
 * How would you arrange 10TB sized text file with many duplicated lines in a 4GB memory RAM?
 * For web service lovers, how do you design a RESTful service, not specific to any JAX-RS Library?
-* Design a system where you can provide suggestions to users in ecommerce
+* Design a system where you can provide suggestions to users for ecommerce based company?
+* How do you search tweets based on a hashtag ?

 ### WebDev Questions
 * What is HTTP?